utk09-NCL/color-palette-generator/README.md

    - Click on the "Export Colors" button to view the export options.
    - Choose from range of formats like HEX, HSL, CSS variables, and Tailwind CSS configurations.
    - Click on the "Copy Code" button to copy the color values to the clipboard.
-   - If you add more than one color set/section, then you can "Export All Colors to JSON" and "Export All Colors to HEX".
+   - If you add more than one color set/section, then you can use "Export All Colors".

 ## 📄 License